-These requirements will allow you to obtain a Z visa, which is the document needed for teaching English in China.
+These requirements will allow you to obtain a Z visa, which is the document needed for teaching English in Shanghai.

 How to Find English Teaching Jobs in Shanghai, China

 Word of mouth is definitely the best option when looking for ESL jobs in Shanghai.
 Pretty much everyone in Shanghai knows someone who has taught English in the city or has connections.
-On the other hand, you can visit this website for ex-pats or this local jobs board for English teaching jobs in Shanghai.
 If you are currently a student at a university, look around your campus for global opportunities to teach English.
 Often there are very reputable agencies looking for talented new graduates with an interest in teaching ESL in China.